Alex Plant, Chief Executive

-Peter was formerly Customer Service Delivery Director and General Manager of Operations.
+Peter was appointed as Chief Operating Officer in 2013 having formerly been Customer Service Delivery Director, General Manager of Asset Planning and Business Performance and General Manager of Operations.
 Prior to this he held various operational and engineering roles within Scottish Water’s predecessor organisations, East of Scotland Water and Lothian Water and Drainage.
-He has 34 years’ experience in the water industry since graduating from Heriot Watt University as a Civil Engineer in 1984.
-He is a Chartered Civil Engineer, gained an MBA from the Edinburgh Business School in 2001 and is a Fellow of the Institution of Civil Engineers and a Vice-President of the Institute of Customer Service.
+He has 38 years’ experience in the water industry since graduating from Heriot Watt University as a Civil Engineer in 1984.
+He is a Chartered Civil Engineer, gained an MBA from the Edinburgh Business School in 2001 and is a Fellow of the Institution of Civil Engineers and a Vice President of the Institute of Customer Service.

-Alan joined Scottish Water in September 2013 from Balfour Beatty Regional where he was Finance Director, having previously held the roles of Finance Director and Interim Managing Director of Balfour Beatty Engineering Services.
+Alan was appointed Strategy Director on 31 January 2022 having served as Scottish Water’s Finance Director since he joined in 2013.
+Alan joined Scottish Water from Balfour Beatty where he was Finance Director of UK Regional Building and Civil Engineering, having previously held the roles of Finance Director and Interim Managing Director of Balfour Beatty Engineering Services.
 He was Finance Director of Miller Construction for 8 years and has also held Finance Director positions in the oil service industry.
 He has an MA in Economics and Accounting from Aberdeen University.
-He qualified as a Chartered Accountant with Arthur Andersen where he spent 10 years in the Corporate Recovery Services Team.
+He qualified as a Chartered Accountant and Insolvency Practitioner with Arthur Andersen where he spent 10 years in the Corporate Recovery Services Team.

 Dame Susan Rice DBE

-Dame Susan Rice DBE was appointed Chair of Scottish Water on 1 June 2015.
-She is also Chair of the Scottish Fiscal Commission, Senior Independent Director of J Sainsbury Plc and Non-Executive Director of C Hoare & Co, the North American Income Trust and Banking Standards Board.
-She was a member of the First Minister’s Council of Economic Advisors, Managing Director of Lloyds Banking Group Scotland and was previously Chief Executive and then Chair of Lloyds TSB Scotland plc.
-She is also the Chair of Business Stream and has held a range of other senior Non-Executive appointments, including a 7 year term as a Non-Executive Director of the Bank of England and 11 years as a Non-Executive Director of SSE plc.
-She is also the President of Scottish Council for Development and Industry.
+Dame Susan was appointed Chair of Scottish Water on 1 June 2015.
+She is also Chair of the Financial Services Culture Board and the North American Income Trust and the Global Ethical Finance Initiative.
+She recently stepped down as Chair of the Scottish Fiscal Commission and Senior Independent Director of J Sainsbury Plc.
+She was a member of the First Minister’s Council of Economic Advisors, Managing Director of Lloyds Banking Group Scotland and previously Chief Executive and then Chair of Lloyds TSB Scotland plc.
+She is also the Chair of Business Stream and has held a range of other senior non-executive appointments, including a 7-year term as a Non-Executive Director of the Bank of England and 11 years as a Non-Executive Director of SSE plc.
+She currently sits on the Advisory Board of the UK’s Place-based Climate Action Network.

-Iain Lanaghan was appointed as a Non-Executive Director in April 2017.
-He is an experienced Non-Executive Director and former Main Board finance director.
-He is also a Non- Executive Director of UK MOD Defence Equipment and Support agency (DE&S) and of the UK Oil and Gas Authority..
-His previous Non-Executive Director roles have included UK National Nuclear Laboratory and Cabot Energy plc.
+Iain is an experienced Non-Executive Director and former Main Board finance director.
+He is also a Non- Executive Director and Audit Chair of UK MOD Defence Equipment and Support agency (DE&S) and of the North Sea Transition Authority.
+His previous Non-Executive Director and Audit Chair roles have included UK National Nuclear Laboratory.
+He is also the Lead Non-Executive Director of the UK Supreme Court.
 Previously, he was Finance Director of FirstGroup plc, Faroe Petroleum plc, PowerGen International and Atlantic Power.
 He is a member of the Institute of Chartered Accountants of Scotland, having qualified with KPMG in London.

-Ken brings 29 years of energy industry experience having worked for Shell since graduating from Heriot-Watt University in 1988.
+Ken has over 35 years' experience working in the energy industry having worked for Shell since graduating from Heriot-Watt University in 1988.
 Initially based offshore in the North Sea and onshore in Aberdeen, and subsequently 17 years in assignments overseas.
 His recent roles include leading regional and country businesses in the Gulf of Mexico, USA and Brunei, South-East Asia focusing on corporate responsibility, safety, bottom line delivery, digitalisation and investment in people.
 His international career has also included leading Internal Audit, major asset and infrastructure project delivery, strategic planning, managing Government and corporate joint ventures and delivering significant organisational change.

-Steven Dickson brings more than 30 years communications, media and digital experience having worked for BT since 1989.
+Steven brings more than 30 years communications, media and digital experience having worked for BT since 1989.
 Recent roles included leading teams across Europe, Americas and Asia Pacific focusing on global contracts, strategic controls and revenue assurance.
 He was a member of the leadership team in BT Group Business Services.
-Mr Dickson is also a member of the National Executive Committee for the Prospect Union, having occupied various executive positions since 2013 and been a senior negotiator on the BT Pay and Reward Committee since 2006.
-He also served a three year term on the governance board of BT’s pension scheme in 2018.
+He is also a non-executive director on the board of the Scottish Courts & Tribunals Service and a Member of the Armed Forces Pay Review Body.
+Previously, Steven was a member of the National Executive Committee for the Prospect Union, having occupied various executive positions since 2013 and was a senior negotiator on the BT Pay and Reward Committee from 2006 until his retirement.
+He also served a three-year term on the governance board of BT’s pension scheme in 2018.

 View our Board MinutesClick here